starch-uk/sca-extra/PLAN.md

 ## README Content Requirements

-The README.md should include comprehensive instructions for using these rules in Salesforce projects:
+The README.md will include comprehensive instructions for using these rules in Salesforce projects:

 ### What Makes a Good Rule vs. What Prettier Handles